JHGuitarFreak/UQM-MegaMod-Archived/README.md

 A full list of changes and features can be found on either the [Sourceforge mother-site](http://uqm-mods.sourceforge.net/Features) or the [Github daughter-site](https://serosis.github.io/#Features)

+The newest major change as of April 17th 2017 is the addition of an in-game menu for all of the cheats.

 ## Options (Cheats and fun stuff)

 <table>